LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

    }

-With these additions, every time a new event object is created, the default constructor is used, therefore lending all event instances with their own unique identifier property, ``id``.
+With these additions, every time a new event object is created it is assigned a unique integer to its ``id`` field.

 Create a Data Layer - Video
 ---------------------------